vaeb80/sqlalchemy-alembic-migrations-nyc-career-ds-102218/README.md

 ## Objective

-1. Understand how migrations help us manipulate database schema in a quick and easy manner
+1. Understand how migrations help us manipulate database schema
-2. Learn how to use Alembic to write migrations with SQLAlchemy
+2. Learn how to write migrations for SQLAlchemy databases with Alembic

 ## Migrations

 In the "Mapping and Table Creation" lab, we learned how to use Python to map classes to a database table.
 We named a database and established a connection to that database, wrote a class that could map to a table in that database, then executed `create_all()` to create the database and that table.

-Remember if we realized that we made a mistake creating our schema, we were forced to delete the database file and try again?
-The problem with `create_all()` is that it can only create tables from scratch, so it cannot modify them afterwards.
-Wouldn't it be nice if there were a way to make changes to a database without having to delete the earlier version of the database and re-create the newer version?
+Remember how if we realized that we made a mistake creating our schema, we were forced to delete the database file and try again?
+The problem with `create_all()` is that it only can create tables from scratch.
+It cannot modify them afterwards.
+SQLAlchemy looks at our models whenever we run `create_all()`.
+If the database already has a table matching a class in our models file, SQLAlchemy skips over it until it finds something new to map to the database.
+Therefore, we cannot make changes to our models, re-execute `create_all()`, and expect these changes to be reflected in our database.
+Wouldn't it be nice if there were a way to make changes without having to delete the earlier version of the database and re-create the newer version?

 Fortunately, there is!
-We can use migrations to manage any changes make to our database schema.
+We can use migrations to manage any changes made to our database schema.
 Migrations are sort of like a version control for databases.
 We can make a table, populate it with data, and, if we decide to add a column later on, we can write a migration to make this change without worrying too much about losing the data in the table.
 Migration tools aim to minimize the effect a change in database schema has on the existing data stored in the tables.
 If we later decide to undo this change, we can rollback the migration to return to our database's prior state.

 ## SQLAlchemy Migrations with Alembic

 [Alembic](http://alembic.zzzcomputing.com/en/latest/) is the migration tool we use with SQLAlchemy.
-Alembic provides us with a simple way to create tables, drop tables, add columns, remove columns, and alter columns.
+Alembic provides us with a simple way to create and drop tables, and add, remove, and alter columns.
 Fork and clone this repository and we'll walk through writing Alembic migrations together.

 > To install Alembic, run `pip install alembic` in your terminal